 Most legal tech companies have developed specific tools (e.g. AI on litigation, proofreading), lawyer tools (law firm management system, contract management system, etc.) or focused on the mass legal market with as many lawyers as possible, with the risk of ending up being closer to a directory of lawyers rather than a value-added platform that connects its customer with the right lawyer.
 Our approach is different and places the expert lawyers at the center with digital technology to make the whole process of delivering legal services smoother.

 As already mentioned, they also appreciate the possibility to receive several quotations from several expert lawyers with only one point of contact, as well as the transparency and the ability of our lawyers to work together for cross-border matters like if the client was working with an international law firm.
 Almost all our clients are recurrent and once they have worked with one lawyer, they will contact him directly through the feature “My Lawyers”, allowing them to create their own digital legal department and appoint one of their lawyers to coordinate with others for cross-practice and cross-border matters.

 What is your background as a lawyer?

 My lawyer background has been particularly helpful to address the pain points of the lawyer as well as appreciate his value.
 Understanding how digital technology can emphasize this value is at the core of Belaws’ goal, which is to help him to break free from the traditional law firm model where the chain of value does not necessarily represent the clients’ best interests (e.g. partners’ fees and operating costs).
-This was a perfect match with my co-founder Julien Chalté, who has been a serial entrepreneur and used legal services for many different projects, knowing what he expects from lawyers as a client.
-Those two visions together have allowed the creation of this unique B2B2C platform thought for the lawyer by a lawyer and for the client by a client.
+This was a perfect match with my co-founder Julien Chalté, who has been a serial entrepreneur.
+And used legal services for many different projects, knowing what he expects from lawyers as a client.
+Those two visions allowed the creation of unique B2B2C platform for lawyer to lawyer and for client to client.

 You’ve launched an Employment Law Clinic in Thailand.
 Tell us about that.